Prince Andrew Steps Back From Public Duties Over Ties To Jeffrey Epstein

 The announcement also comes days after the BBC broadcast an hourlong interview with Andrew for which he has been roundly panned over a perceived lack of sympathy for Epstein's victims.

-On Wednesday, Andrew, who holds the title of the Duke of York and is the third child of Queen Elizabeth II, said the growing scrutiny has been a "major disruption" to the royal family and to the charities associated with him.
+On Wednesday, Andrew, who holds the title Duke of York and is the third child of Queen Elizabeth II, said the growing scrutiny has been a "major disruption" to the royal family and to the charities associated with him.

 "Therefore, I have asked Her Majesty if I may step back from public duties for the foreseeable future, and she has given her permission," Andrew wrote in a statement posted to Twitter.

 In the BBC interview, Andrew said he regrets having stayed at Epstein's Manhattan townhouse after Epstein had served time in prison for child sex offenses.
-But he denied the accusation that he had sex with Giuffre, and said he couldn't recall ever having met her.
+But he denied the accusation that he had sex with Giuffre and said he couldn't recall ever having met her.

-Giuffre says that when she was 15 and working at Mar-a-Lago, the resort owned by President Trump, she was recruited to be a masseuse by an Epstein associate Giuffre says she met Andrew in 2001 and had sex with him on three occasions — in London, in New York and on Epstein's private Caribbean island — and that she was paid by Epstein.
+Giuffre says that when she was 15 and working at Mar-a-Lago, the resort owned by President Trump, she was recruited to be a masseuse by an Epstein associate.
+Giuffre says she met Andrew in 2001, when she was 17, and had sex with him on three occasions — in London, in New York and on Epstein's private Caribbean island — and that she was paid by Epstein.

 The 59-year-old prince said during the BBC interview that he could not have had a sexual encounter with Giuffre on one occasion because he recalled having been at home that night after he and one of his daughters went to a Pizza Express restaurant in the U.K. earlier in the day.

 Epstein took his own life in a Manhattan jail cell in August as he was awaiting trial on sex trafficking charges.
-The two guards who were tasked with checking on Epstein in his special housing unit were indicted on Tuesday for allegedly allowing Epstein to go unobserved for some eight hours despite the facility's mandate that all cell mates are to be checked on twice an hour.
+The two guards who were tasked with checking on Epstein in his special housing unit were indicted on Tuesday for allegedly allowing Epstein to go unobserved for some eight hours despite the facility's mandate that all inmates are to be checked on twice an hour.

-In his statement Wednesday, Andrew said he continues to "unequivocally regret my ill-judged association with Jeffrey Epstein," adding that: "His suicide has left many unanswered questions, particularly for his victims."
+In his statement Wednesday, Andrew said he continues to "unequivocally regret my ill-judged association with Jeffrey Epstein," adding, "His suicide has left many unanswered questions, particularly for his victims."

 Andrew's friendship with Epstein has landed him in hot water before.
-He stepped down as Brian's trade envoy, in 2011, after coming under severe criticism over the Epstein scandal.
+He stepped down as Britain's trade envoy in 2011 after coming under severe criticism over the Epstein scandal.

 Andrew now says he is willing to cooperate with any law enforcement agencies that would like to question him about his association with Epstein.